Okipa/laravel-bootstrap-components/docs/upgrade-guides/from-v4-to-v5.md

 If you have published the views in order to make some customizations, you will have to [re-publish them](../../README.md#templates) and to redo your customizations.

+## Named validation bag support

+All form components can now correctly display validation class and error message when using a named validation bag.

 ## Methods signature update

 The following methods have gained the ability to merge given HTML classes or HTML attributes to the component default ones instead of replacing them.